MarieKirya/switch-cmake-template/README.md

 `make` again and it will pick up on changes to CMakeLists.txt.
 If it doesn't, you can delete CMakeCache.txt and rerun `./cmake_devkitA64.sh`

+__There are two targets currently__, most people won't need this so remove one you don't need, either C or C++ one depending on your situation.

 Contributing and Bug Reporting
 ------------------------------